vuongthanh148/factorem_assignment/README.md

 # FACTOREM ASSESSMENT API

 A project for Factorem technical assessment.
-(Yes I passed this job but the offer was not matched my expectation)

 This project provide APIs that manage users and games of a company.